w3c/vc-bitstring-status-list-test-suite/README.md

 ```

 ## Implementation

-To add your implementation to this test suite see the [README here.](https://github.com/w3c-ccg/vc-api-test-suite-implementations)
+To add your implementation to this test suite see the
-Add the tag `StatusList2021` to the issuers and verifiers you want tested.
+`w3c-ccg/vc-test-suite-implementations` [README](https://github.com/w3c-ccg/vc-test-suite-implementations/blob/main/README.md).
+Add the tags `StatusList2021` along with `Revocation` or
+`Suspension` to run your issuer and verifier against this tests suite.

-To run the tests and to generate VCs, some implementations require client
+Note: To run the tests, some implementations require client secrets that can be
-secrets that can be passed as env variables to the test script.
-To see which
+passed as env variables to the test script.
+To see which ones require client
-ones require client secrets, you can check the [vc-api-test-suite-implementations](https://github.com/w3c-ccg/vc-api-test-suite-implementations)
+secrets, you can check configs in the `w3c-ccg/vc-test-suite-implementations`
-library.
+repo.